milesfking/atp-tennis-prizepicks-model/README.md

 ## About the ATP Tennis Rankings Database

 The ATP Tennis Rankings Database includes a plethora of match by match data including tournament and round info, player metadata, and in-match statistics.
 The data was cleaned to better fit the purposes of the model.
-Both the original Sackmann dataset and the cleaned dataset can be found in the data folder.
+Both the original Sackmann dataset (which is simply composed of all concatenated CSV files of the form `atp_matches_yyyy.csv` for years 1997 to 2021) and the cleaned dataset can be found in the data folder.

 ## Data Cleaning